tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/key-reset.md

 ms.reviewer: azmetadatadev
 ---

-# Reset Latched Key
+# Reset latched key
 If the VM loses its copy of the latched key, a disk is migrated to a new VM, or any other key mismatch occurs, the VM will be unable to access Wireserver + IMDS.
-Reseting the key will bring the VM back to a healthy state if the key is lost or unmatched between Host and Guest.
+Resetting the key will bring the VM back to a healthy state if the key is lost or unmatched between Host and Guest.

 > The VM owner must request the key reset.
 Metadata services can't distinguish between an attacker or the GPA requesting a reset when the key is lost, so resets can not be issued from within the VM.

-## Reset a VM's Key
+## Reset a VMs Key

 The platform will always ensure the `keyIncarnationId` in the VM model matches the actual key in storage.
 By incrementing this value, a key reset will be triggered.
 See [Configuration](../configuration.md) for more details.